-An annual general meeting and any extraordinary general meeting at which it is proposed to pass a special resolution shall (save as set out in sub-paragraph (e) above) be called by at least twenty-one (21) clear days' notice in writing, and any other extraordinary general meeting shall be called by at least fourteen (14) clear days' notice (in each case exclusive of the day on which the notice is served or deemed to be served and of the day for which it is given).
+An annual general meeting shall be called of Notice of not less than twenty-one (21) clear days and not less than twenty (20) clear business days and any extraordinary general meeting at which it is proposed to pass a special resolution shall (save as set out in sub-paragraph (e) above) be called by Notice of at least twenty-one (21) clear days' and not less than ten (10) clear business days.
+All other extraordinary general meetings shall be called by Notice of at least fourteen (14) clear days' and not less than ten (10) clear business days.
 The notice must specify the time and place of the meeting and, in the case of special business, the general nature of that business.
 In addition notice of every general meeting shall be given to all members of the Company other than such as, under the provisions of the Articles or the terms of issue of the shares they hold, are not entitled to receive such notices from the Company, and also to the auditors for the time being of the Company.

-Notwithstanding that a meeting of the Company is called by shorter notice than that mentioned above, it shall be deemed to have been duly called if it is so agreed:
+Notwithstanding that a meeting of the Company is called by shorter notice than that mentioned above, it permitted by the rules of the Designated Stock Exchange it shall be deemed to have been duly called if it is so agreed: